maxkrieger/inquiry-old/ar-paper.md

 (from [Open tabs are cognitive spaces · Michail Rybakov](https://rybakov.com/blog/open_tabs_are_cognitive_spaces/))

 How bout that but for stuff I print out.
 With QR codes and a stamp?
-Thermal printer?
+Thermal sticker printer for fiducials?
 Idk.

 Es Devlin does something similar _in her mind_ in the [process piece here](https://www.youtube.com/watch?v=58UroGqQ1ls&feature=youtu.be).
 ![](attachments/2021-01-29-02-26-18.png)